 Q: Can I begin this program in any semester?

-A: We only admit students for the fall semester, which begins in September.
+A: We admit students for the summer and fall semesters.
 The program is a cohort model, allowing students to begin together and take introductory coursework that is required prior to beginning internships.

 Q: What is the deadline for application?

 Q: Do I need to be a full-time student to participate in this program?

 A: Students may enroll in the programs as a full-time or part-time student.

 Q: Do I need prior experience to qualify for admission to this program?

 A: Applicants must perform at least 100 hours of volunteer work in a pediatric healthcare setting under the supervision of a child life specialist before beginning this program*.
 You must submit evidence of having completed a minimum of 50 hours of the volunteer work and the projected completion by the application deadline (March 1st).
 The 100 hours must be completed prior to being admitted to this program.